toss/suspensive/docs/react/docs/intro/installation.md

 ### NPM

-The React Boundary package lives in npm.
+The Suspensive package lives in npm.
 To install the latest stable version, run the following command

 ```shell
 npm install @suspensive/react